 - Unwelcome and uninvited attention or contact.

-- Physical assault (including unwelcome touch).
+- Sexual or physical harassment and assault (including unwelcome touch).

 - Real or implied threat of physical harm.